InadullaevMakhmudjon/Clock-darkmode/README.md

 # clock
-Don't waste time, for time is what life is made up of. [a link](https://inadullaevmakhmudjon.github.io/clock/)
+Don't waste time, for time is what life is made up of. https://inadullaevmakhmudjon.github.io/clock/